What is a Letting Agent and What Do They Do?

 Whether you’re a hands-on property owner or prefer a more relaxed approach, letting agents offer three main service levels to meet different landlord needs:

-- Rent Collection Services: Ideal for landlords who want help with rent collection, agents find tenants and manage payment processes.
+• Rent Collection Services: Perfect for landlords who want help with rent, agents collect the rent, find tenants, and manage the payment process.

 What Does a Letting Agent Do?